 Shea butter is rich in fatty acids which are clinically-proven to moisturize hair – especially textured hair.4 Shea butter is so much more than just a moisturizer.
 We love it for its multi-tasking benefits for all hair types.We use Shea butter in our conditioner because it will:

 Protect your hair and scalp from sun damage: Shea butter acts as a natural sunscreen for your hair5 because it contains compounds that absorb UV rays.

-Prevent hair damage from heat-styling: Shea butter seals your hair shaft to prevent dryness and breakage from heat-styling.
+Prevent hair damage from heat-styling: Shea butter in our Mend heat-protectant seals your hair shaft to prevent dryness and breakage from heat-styling.

 Restore dry, frizzy, dull hair and repair split ends: Shea butter contains vitamins B and E which add shine and strength to your hair.

 Hydrate and soften your hair: over time your hair will appear stronger and more nourished.
 You should see less breakage.

 Promote hair growth: Shea butter is rich in minerals that increase hair growth.6